koayon/atp_star/README.md

 #### Improved Attribution Patching for Localizing Large Model Behaviour

 This repo contains code to perform the AtP* algorithm for improved Attribution Patching.
-The code is based on the [AtP*: An efficient and scalable method for localizing LLM behaviour to components](https://arxiv.org/pdf/2403.00745.pdf) from Kramar et al. at DeepMind.
+The code is based on the [AtP*: An efficient and scalable method for localizing LLM behaviour to components](https://arxiv.org/pdf/2403.00745.pdf), Kramar et al. 2024 from DeepMind.

-**Attribution Patching** (AtP) is introduced as a quick approximation to the more precise _Activation Patching_ (AcP) which details the contribution of each component to some metric (e.g. NLL loss, IOI score, etc.).
+**Attribution Patching** (AtP) was introduced in [Nanda 2022](https://www.neelnanda.io/mechanistic-interpretability/attribution-patching) as a quick approximation to the more precise _Activation Patching_ (AcP) which details the contribution of each component to some metric (e.g. NLL loss, IOI score, etc.).
 It works by taking the first order Taylor approximation of the contribution c(n).

 ## Appreciation